donavanbecker/homebridge-sharkiq/README.md

 ## Homebridge 2.0.0+ Compatibility

+This release of the plugin is Matter-only and requires a Homebridge runtime that exposes the Matter API.
+Minimum tested Homebridge: 2.0.0-alpha.28 or later.
+If your Homebridge installation does not support Matter, this plugin will log an error and will not start.

+This plugin uses Matter external accessories (Robotic Vacuum Cleaner) to integrate with the platform and no longer publishes HAP platform accessories.

+If you rely on the legacy HAP (HomeKit) path, keep using an older plugin release or run this code from a separate branch — this release intentionally removes HAP fallback.

+Compatibility notes and behavior:

 This plugin is compatible with Homebridge 2.0.0-alpha.28 and later versions, providing enhanced vacuum functionality while maintaining compatibility with current HomeKit limitations:

 - **Current Implementation**: Uses optimized FanV2 service with vacuum-specific behavior